Rotationally invariant isospinning baby-skyrmions dressed by fermions: Introduction

 \section{Introduction}

 The Skyrme model \cite{Skyrme:1961vq} has long been the subject of intense study (for reviews see \cite{Manton:2004tk} \cite{Shifman:2012zz} and references therein).
 The reason is its intimate relation to low energy Baryons in the limit of large number of colour charges \cite{Witten:1983tw}.
-The model can be thought to arise as an effective field theory from the integration of high energy fermionic ``quark" modes.
+The model can be thought to arise as an effective field theory from the integration of high energy Fermionic ``quark" modes.
 In this sense the theory does not intrinsically possess any fermionic degrees of freedom.
 While phenomenologically appealing, the full Skyrme theory is not particularly easy to study.
 It is a highly non-linear theory in four dimensions and most theoretical progress has to be made numerically.
 While being a simpler model overall, the baby-Skyrmion model \cite{Piette:1994ug} \cite{Bogolyubskaya:1989fz} \cite{Bogolubskaya:1989ha} captures the essence and main features of its higher dimensional parent remarkably well.
 This lower dimensional model is particularly suited for the study of Skyrmion interactions in condensed matter systems \cite{cond1} \cite{cond2} \cite{cond3} and more recently for quantum computation purposes \cite{comp1} \cite{comp2} \cite{comp3}.
-This model also yields solitonic solutions with Baryon charge but, unlike the parent theory, it is not a-priori built from integrating fermionic degrees of freedom and therefore can be naturally coupled to them.
-The topic of fermion couplings to baby-Skyrmions is a very interesting one, neatly parametrized by the fermion-baby-Skyrmion coupling constant $g$.
-Most of the theoretical work regarding this coupled system is perfmored in the decoupling limit of $g\rightarrow 0$ \cite{Kodama:2008xm} \cite{Delsate:2011aa}, where one can safely assume the fermions do not modify the baby-Skyrmion profile.
-Supersymmetric extensions of this system were also previously considered \cite{Adam:2011hj}.
-Recently however, back reaction of the fermions was included by raising the value of $g$ and solving the resulting coupled system numerically \cite{Perapechka:2018yux} \cite{Perapechka:2019upv}.
-While very promising, numerical calculations suffer from common computational problems, being generally valid over a subset of parameters for which one finds convergence. \\ In this paper we wish to show that by a simple redefinition of the topology of the underlying space, coupled with a particular choice of ansatz, the model reveals analytic solutions of the fermion-baby-Skyrmion coupled system, valid for all coupling parameters $g$.
-The main mathematical simplification is a particular choice of ansatz developed in \cite{Canfora:2013osa} \cite{Ayon-Beato:2019tvu} \cite{Canfora:2018rdz} \cite{Canfora:2020kyj} \cite{Tallarita:2017bks} \cite{Canfora:2016spb}.
-Within the context of the baby-Skyrme model, this method was used in \cite{Barsanti:2020qxm}.
-This ansatz decouples the fermions from the baby-Skyrmion profile equation of motion, while maintaining that of the baby-Skyrmion in the equation of motions of the fermions.
-In this sense, the system simplifies to solving for the fermion profiles in a background potential given by the baby-Skyrmion field, with the crucial difference that no limit for any coupling strength parameter has to ever be taken.
-The ansatz involves a particular locking between the time dependence of the baby-Skyrme field and the phases of the fermion components.
-In this analytic branch, valid for any $g$, the classical solitonic baby-Skyrmion profile is unaffected by the fermions that live with it even though their coupling can be arbitrarily strong.
-While the soliton profile remains unchanged, the coupling between the baby-Skyrme and the fermion profiles happens because of the time dependence of both fields through the frequency $\omega$.
-Remarkably, these solutions satisfy the physical requirement of having finite energy.
-Having this analytical power, we are able to make some statements regarding the large $g$ limit of this particular branch of solutions.
-Furthermore we will show that this solution is easily extendible to the case of multisolitonic configurations.
+This model also yields solitonic solutions with Baryon charge but, unlike the parent theory, it is not a-priori built from integrating Fermionic degrees of freedom and therefore can be naturally coupled to them.